 - Cat Fight: Against Black Cat.
 Lampshaded in this very cover◊.

-- Cheap Costume: For her first costume, Silk quickly slaps together a costume using her webbing.
+- Cheap Costume: For her first costume, Silk quickly slapped together a costume using her webbing.
 Spidey laments having never thought of doing that himself, although considering his webbing only lasts couple of hours that might be a good thing.
-She later makes herself a proper costume, after Natalie Long calls her original one "tacky".
+She later makes herself a proper costume, after hearing her supervisor Natalie Long call Silk's original one "tacky".

 - Combat Clairvoyance: To a greater degree than Spider-Man.
 She can track people quicker and easier and by her description see further along the threads of fate that power their Spider-Sense.